jeffboody/libvkk/readme.md

 reference and image reference in the set.
 The stage flag indicates if the uniform will be used by vertex shaders and/or fragment shaders.
-When the uniform binding type is IMAGE or IMAGE\_REF then the app must also specify the sampler filtering and mipmapping modes.
+When the uniform binding type is for an image then the app must also specify the sampler filtering and mipmapping modes.

 	typedef enum